Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 This information is sufficient to calculate new positions when changing angles/linear positions and to calculated inverse kinematics (i e. from endposition calculating back to the angles).
 This is possible, because the changed angles/positions are calculated from relative changes in respect to the reference angles.

 For special kinematics types like CoreXY or parallel kinematics, it is necessary to define additional properties.

-# Inverse kinematics

-In most cases, inverse kinematics for robots are calculated by an iterative process, approaching a solution.
-Screw PoE uses a closed form calculation instead, calculating all possible solutions.

-In the first release, the following configurations will be available as robotType templates, where only some basic settings like arm lenghts, angle and speed limits are necessary:
-* robot 6 axis industrial robot with subtypes
-* CNC 5 axis AC or BC type, Prusa (Pentarod, Open5x) and CoreXY with 5 axes
-* 4 axis palletized robot
-* perhaps 5 bar parallel scara, polar, serial scara, colinear tripteron
-* serial scara
-* linear gantry with 5 axis rotary (see Pardos-Gotor second example)

-Stewart-Gough is postponed.
-It has a lot of degrees of freedom and is complex to solve.

 # Paden-Kahan subproblems